Video Streaming Platform on Flutter

 Each touchpoint included the respective actions of the customers, the things they like the most as well as constraints and ways to get around them.

-As a result we have designed a product the users like so much they choose it over Youtube.
+As a result we have designed a video streaming app the users like so much they choose it over YouTube.
 It is easy to use and provides many extra options Youtube doesn’t have.

-We even found ways to monetize the app.
+We even found ways to monetize the mobile streaming app.
 One of them is paid previews, i.e. users can pay to watch a show a week before its official release on Youtube.

 The only thing we were concerned about was whether Flutter would do justice to the video player.
 Within two days, we built a demo version for iOS and Android, checked its playback speed and how quickly users could fast forward or rewind an HLS-video.
 In addition to that, we checked if we could wrap a custom UI around the plugin’s navigation capabilities.